DrewNaylor/UXL-Launcher/README.md

 # UXL Launcher

+## Moving to Codeberg
+**Note:** I'm migrating to Codeberg.
+The canonical repo for Retiled is now here, please update your remotes: https://codeberg.org/DrewNaylor/UXL-Launcher

+## Rest of the readme

 An app launcher meant to launch Microsoft Office 2010, 2013, 2016, 2019 desktop software/apps, including ones from Office 365.
 Not associated with Microsoft.

 | Overall project status | Master branch status |